 The S4 Main Stage is for the general S4 audience.
 Your content should be aimed at the experienced OT & ICS Security professional as well as executive management.
 No SCADASEC 101.
 It does not need to be technical, and related field talks are welcome as well.

-Stage 2: Technical Deep Dives … this is S4’s heritage and the place to present your work to an audience that will get it.
-The most technical sessions you will see and hear anywhere.
+Stage 2: Technical Deep Dives … Stage 2 is moving to a large theater that seats 600, so every S4 attendee will be able to see your session.
+Stage 2 is S4’s heritage, and the place to present your highly technical work to an audience that will get it.
+Stage 2 has the most technical sessions you will see and hear anywhere.
 Get into the bits & bytes, math, code, physics and other technical detail.

 Is It Advanced? … No SCADASEC 101.
 No IT vs. OT.
 If you are submitting, you are likely advanced in this field.
 Are you presenting information that you would have found challenging and compelling before you began the project?
 (Note – the one exception is if you are proposing a related field session in an area that would be new to the typical S4 attendee)